- How Sleep Works

 Instead of applying a short-term fix to a long-term problem, the healthier, more sustainable approach is to implement lifestyle and behavioral changes for better sleep.
 Just a few lifestyle changes can relieve insomnia for a majority of people.
 We’ll review these in a later section of the article.

 Even when used on a short-term basis, sleep aids, like most drugs, may cause side effects that make them unsafe for some people.
 Over-the-counter sleep aids do have fewer side effects than prescription sleep aids, but they are still important to be aware of.
+They include:

 There are instances where over-the-counter sleep aids pose a stronger risk for certain groups of people.
 If you fall into one of the following categories, you should probably avoid sleep aids altogether or at the very least consult your doctor first before using them.